The Story of Ruth: Plot

+At approximately 8 years old, Ruth is sold by her father, as his strongest and prettiest daughter, to a priest of Chemosh, to be trained in the service of the Moabite deity.
+Months later, deemed the most attractive and unblemished candidate, Ruth is selected from a lineup of child priestesses in training to be sacrificed during the annual ritual to Chemosh.
+As soon as she is selected, a large blemish appears on Ruth's arm, and she is deemed unsuitable.
+Another child is sacrificed in her place.

-The first part of the film revolves around Ruth, visualized as a pagan idolatress in her youth who serves as the spiritual teacher of a young Moabite girl, Tebah, who is being prepared to be sacrificed to Chemosh, a Moabite deity.
-Unhappy with the ritual crown created for Tebah, high-priestess Eleilat, along with Ruth, instruct Mahlon, the Judean artisan, to revamp the crown with jewels and glitter.
+Years later, Ruth is a favored priestess serving as spiritual teacher of a young Moabite girl, Tebah, being prepared for that year's sacrifice to Chemosh.
+Unhappy with the ritual crown created for Tebah, high-priestess Eleilat, along with Ruth, instruct Mahlon, a Judean artisan, to revamp the crown with jewels and glitter.
 Mahlon delivers the crown to Ruth at the temple, and he begins to question her about the existence of Chemosh.
-Ruth becomes doubtful of her religion and ultimately falls in love with Mahlon, sharing an interest in monotheism.
+Ruth starts out mocking Mahlon's “invisible god,” but ends up becoming intrigued and doubtful of her religion as time draws near for Tebah's sacrifice.
+Ruth ultimately falls in love with Mahlon and disgraces herself at Tebah's sacrifice by screaming in horror as the child is ceremonially stabbed on an altar by the high priest.
+Ruth flees but is captured and punished.

-The non-biblical part ends with the sight of the Moabite girl being sacrificed, from which a distressed Ruth flees.
-The Moabites condemn Mahlon, his father Elimelech, and brother Chilion.
-Chilion and Elimelech die in the prison, while Mahlon's punishment is to work at the quarries for the rest of his life.
-Ruth comes to free Mahlon, but he is wounded as he flees the quarry.
+The Moabites blame and condemn Mahlon, his father Elimelech, and brother Chilion for Ruth's heresy.
+Chilion and Elimelech die in the prison, while Mahlon is condemned to the quarries for life.
+Ruth comes with mercenaries to free Mahlon, but he is mortally wounded as he flees the quarry.
 He marries Ruth in a cave soon afterwards, and promptly dies.
+Naomi (married to Elimelech), Orpah (married to Chilion), and Ruth are now widowed.
+Orpah returns to her Moabite family, and Ruth chooses to accompany Naomi to Bethlehem, famously proclaiming "Whither thou goest, I will go.”